dragen1860/TensorFlow-2.x-Tutorials/lesson26-fasterRCNN/README.md

 ```
 python train_model.py
 ```

 - Step4.
-You may need to check `train_model.ipynb` and `inspect_model.ipynb` for some insight since Faster-RCNN is a really huge project.
+You may need to check `train_model.ipynb` and `inspect_model.ipynb` for some insight Since Faster-RCNN is a really huge project.

 # Screenshot